mlgordon/vpc/vpc-glossary.md

 ## Access Control List

-An Access Control List (ACL) can manage (that is, it can allow or deny) ingress and egress traffic for a subnet.
+An Access Control List (ACL) can manage (that is, it can allow or deny) inbound and outbound traffic for a subnet.
 An ACL is stateless.
 Each ACL consists of rules, based upon a _source IP_, _source port_, _destination IP_, _destination port_, and _protocol_.

 In {{site.data.keyword.cloud}} VPC, every subnet is created with a default ACL, which allows inbound and outbound traffic, but customers can create custom ACLs.
 Only one ACL is attached to a subnet at any time, but one ACL can be attached to multiple subnets.